Angola Energy Information

 CO2 Fuel Combustion/CO2 Emissions

-In 2015, Angola submitted its Intended Nationally Determined Contribution (INDC) with the commitment to reduce its GHG emissions by up to 35% by 2030 as compared to a BAU scenario.
-Under a conditional mitigation scenario, the country could further reduce its emissions trajectory by 50% below the BAU scenario.
-Identified mitigation actions focus mainly on the development of renewables for electricity generation and on reforestation.
-Angola has not yet ratified the Paris Agreement.
+In 2021, Angola submitted its first NDC with a target to reduce its GHG emissions by up to 15% in 2025 and 21% in 2030 as compared to a BAU scenario.
+Under a conditional mitigation scenario, the country could further reduce its emissions trajectory by 25% and 36% below the BAU scenario in 2025 and 2030, respectively.
+Identified mitigation actions focus mainly on the development of renewables for electricity generation and on reducing gas flaring.
+Angola ratified the Paris Agreement in 2020.

 Secured payment by